illinois-ceesd/mirgecom/doc/development/pullrequests.rst

 Reviewing/CI
 ------------

-Each pull requests for mirgecom needs one manual approval by a reviewer and needs to pass the Continuous Integration (CI) tests before merging.
+Each pull request for mirgecom needs one manual approval by a reviewer and needs to pass the Continuous Integration (CI) tests before merging.
 For the manual reviews, please select at least one reviewer (someone that has knowledge about the code you are modifying) in the "Reviewers" box at the top